This week, millions of people will be celebrating Chinese New Year.

 The reason the new year falls at this time is because it marks the start of the lunar new year, which is when there is the start of a new moon.

-Next year, the new year will start on 16 February.
+Next year, the new year will start on 5 February, so the celebrations will be slightly earlier than they are this year.

 Chinese New Year is also known as the Spring Festival.